IIIllllIlIlllII/Orange_counter_Conveyor-belt/README.md

 ## Results

-The fine-tuned model achieves strong performance on the validation set:
+The fine-tuned model achieves good performance on the validation set:

 | Metric | Value |
 |---|---|